pbiggar/rash/README.md

 Avoids all sorts of problems:
 - package manager
 - import facilities (and library paths, etc, etc)
-- allows to be entirely typechecked
+- allows the entire program be typechecked
-- how to install scripts
+- make it easy to turn scripts into static binaries

 Of course, you can always extend rash by writing programs.
-The whole point, afterall, is to pipe together other programs.
-Don't write modules, write other programs (which can also be rash, I guess).
+The whole point, after all, is to pipe together other programs.
+Don't write modules, write other programs (which could also be written in Rash).

 ### Batteries included

-Since you can't import libraries, the stdlib should be good.
+Since you can't import libraries, the stdlib should be really good.

 Obvious inclusions:
 - http support
 - json support
-- integer and float support
+- integer (bigints?) and float support
 - string manipulation
 - hashtable and array support
 - regex (perl-compatible, of course)